-are concerned about, directly to a clinician.
-We will collect symptoms and side effects from symptom diaries and participant telephone calls.
-5. Compliance Participants will be asked in their daily diaries about trial medication use The trial team will monitor daily diary responses where the participant indicates that they have taken too much IMP and escalate to the clinical team to follow-up with the participant.
+5. Compliance Participants will be The trial team will

+5. compliance -

+asked in their daily monitor daily

+diaries about trial diary responses

+medication use where the

+participant

+indicates that

+they have taken

+too much IMP

+and escalate to

+the clinical team

+to follow-up with

+the participant.